Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 - What to do in an overboard situation.

-These are just a few of the things the crew will bring to your attention during the safety brief and muster drill.
+These are just a few things the crew will bring to your attention during the safety brief and muster drill.
 It is so important that you attend and pay attention.

 Most of all, enjoy your cruise knowing you have put in place the best measures to ensure a perfect vacation.